Kevin Noble Maillard

-Kevin Noble Maillard is an American professor of law at Syracuse University, and the debut author of the award-winning children's picture book Fry Bread: A Native American Family Story.
+Kevin Noble Maillard is an American professor of law at Syracuse University, and the author of the award-winning children's picture book Fry Bread: A Native American Family Story.

 Education

 Maillard has B.A. in public policy from Duke University, a Juris Doctor degree from the University of Pennsylvania Law School, and a Ph.D. in political science from the University of Michigan.

 Biography

 Maillard is a member of the Seminole Nation of Oklahoma.

 Books

 Maillard's 2019 picture book Fry Bread: A Native American Family Story (illustrated by Juana Martinez-Neal) was awarded the 2020 Robert F. Sibert Informational Book Medal, and was the honor book in the 2020 American Indian Youth Literature Awards.
+Roaring Brook Press released his second picture book, And They Walk On (illustrated by Rafael López), on October 14, 2025.